 An “ordinary” DUI charge is the lowest-level DUI charge in Arizona.
 However, a conviction can still lead to well over $1,000 in fees and surcharges, mandatory substance abuse screening, suspension of your driver’s license, mandatory ignition interlock device installation, and up to 10 days in jail.
-One thing about DUI charges, which many people do not understand, is that an arrest can be based on either evidence of impairment or a blood alcohol concentration (BAC) of 0.08 percent or above.
+DUI charges, which many people do not understand, are that an arrest can be based on either evidence of impairment or a blood alcohol concentration (BAC) of 0.08 percent or above.

 In pertinent part, Arizona’s DUI statute states: